lumagateinc/MovoSuite/docs/README.md

 While still in the Email Notifications section, we will generate the Office 365 Originator ID.
 This establishes the foundation for how MovoSuite will send notifications related to app approval and app procurement workflows.

 1. You will click the Create ID button.
-This will take you to the “Actionable Email Developer Dashboard” screen in the Azure portal where you can generate this ID.
+This will take you to the "Actionable Email Developer Dashboard" screen in the Azure portal where you can generate this ID.
 You will need the three items listed under the textbox in Figure 17.

     ![001](images/cfg_email_origid.png)